OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-manual.md

 ## Next steps

 Complete the [Pass data to scripts in an automatically-run Power Automate flow](excel-power-automate-trigger.md) tutorial.
-It teaches you how to pass data from a workflow service to your Office Script and set the Power Automate flow to run based on events instead of manual button presses.
+It teaches you how to pass data from a workflow service to your Office Script and run the Power Automate flow when certain events occur.